 Automatic Teller Machines (ATMs) have pretty much looked the same since the 1980s, the form factor is the same, you can install one through the wall, drive up, lobby models, the changes have come inside the ATMs, the processor was in the early 1980s proprietary processors, in early 1990 the processors had been switched to use personal computer, which is what’s used today.
 Networking improved in the 1980s from the IBM 3270 to TCP/IP which improved uptime, and the need for offering offline modes.
 It’s time to replace the ATM with digital currency to reduce the need for using them.

 Experimental as these projects were, the technology was holding us back, and if I look at the technology today and how “paper” has changed to become “data”, we are starting to realize the promises of the projects, I worked on back in the 1980s.
 We can achieve paperless offices, by storing everything digital in the cloud, and we can realize branch banking today by adopting digital currencies, to get there it will take another generation before this is realized.

 I belong to the late Baby Boomers generation and we were the first generation that had the educational option to study technology.
-After education we could be either a system analyst, hardware engineer or in the operational department.
-Of course there was project managers and we did also have processes that was similar to what the Agile process is today.
+After education, we could be either a system analyst, hardware engineer or in the operational department.
+Of course, there were project managers and we did also have processes that were similar to what the Agile process is today.

-Millennials, they are the one generation that have grown up with game consoles, laptops, internet access, smart phones, the number of computer science courses has gone outside of the universities with many offerings online, as well as many got to use computers from primary school.
-The computer science roles has evolved.
+Millennials, are the one generation that has grown up with game consoles, laptops, internet access, smartphones, the number of computers science courses has gone outside of the universities with many offerings online, as well as many got to use computers from primary school.
+Computer science roles have evolved.